sumyinho/Novel-Models-for-Fault-Diagnosis/README.md

 |02|2016|PU|bearing|[[data link]](https://groups.uni-paderborn.de/kat/BearingDataCenter/)|-|
 |03|2018|XJTU|bearing|[[data link]](https://biaowang.tech/xjtu-sy-bearing-datasets/)|-|

-## Contact
+## :telephone:Contact
 If you have any problem, please feel free to contact me.
 Name: Chenxian He
 Email address: [sumyin.ho@outlook.com](mailto:sumyin.ho@outlook.com)

-# BibTex Citation
+# 🔎BibTex Citation
-If you find this paper and repository useful, please cite our paper
+If you find this paper and repository useful, please cite our paper.
+It helps in the recognition and dissemination of our work.
+Please use the following citation format🤗:
 ```

 ```